 Irving, (Edward) Clifford (b.
 May 24, 1914 - d.
 July 13, 2004, Douglas, Isle of Man), chairman of the Executive Council of the Isle of Man (1977-81).
 He became famous as a member of the Tourist Board in the 1960s, offering a £10,000 reward to anyone who found a mermaid in Manx waters.
 He chaired the board for 10 years from 1971 to 1981.
 He represented North Douglas, West Douglas, and East Douglas as a member of the House of Keys from 1955 to 1986, with only a three-year gap, and was a member of the Legislative Council from 1987 to 1995.

 Iryani, Abdul Karim (Ali) al-, Arabic `Abd al-Karim (`Ali) al-Iryani (b.
 Oct.
-12, 1934, Iryan village, Ibb governorate, Yemen), prime minister of Yemen (1998-2001); nephew of Abdul Rahman al-Iryani.
-He was minister of development from 1974 to 1976, when he was appointed minister of education, a post he held for two years.
-He was appointed prime minister of Yemen (Sana) in 1980 and served until November 1983.
+12, 1934, Iryan village, Ibb governorate, Yemen - d.
+Nov.
+8, 2015, Frankfurt, Germany), prime minister of Yemen (1998-2001); nephew of Abdul Rahman al-Iryani.
+He was minister of development (1974-77), education (1976-79), and agriculture (1979) and prime minister (1980-83) of Yemen (Sana).
 Before becoming deputy prime minister and minister of foreign affairs in 1984, he was in charge of the reconstruction of areas hit by an earthquake in the central highlands.
 After the unification of Yemen in 1990, Iryani was appointed minister of foreign affairs once again.
 In June 1993 he became minister of planning and development.
 In October 1994, he was reappointed deputy prime minister and minister of foreign affairs.
 A member of Pres.
 Ali Abdullah Saleh's ruling General People's Congress, Iryani replaced Faraj Said Bin Ghanem as prime minister, who resigned on April 29, 1998, after less than a year in office.
 Officials said Bin Ghanem, an independent, quit in a row over a cabinet reshuffle he suggested to push forward the implementation of administrative and economic reforms.

 Iryani, Abdul Rahman (Yahya) al-, Arabic `Abd al-Rahman (Yahya) al-Iryani (b.
 1908?, Iryan village, Ibb governorate, Yemen - d.
 March 14, 1998, Damascus, Syria), president of Yemen (Sana) (1967-74).
 He gained widespread popularity and respect as one of the leaders of the al-Ahrar opposition group, which opposed Yemen's autocratic Mutawakkilite kings.
 He was sentenced to death by beheading in 1955 for his activities with al-Ahrar, Arabic for "the free."
 Minutes before his execution by sword, he was saved in a dramatic reprieve by King Ahmad.
 Iryani spent more than 15 years in prison during the rule of the Mutawakkilite, which ended in 1962.
 He served as minister of religious endowments and was the only civilian to have led Yemen (Sana).
 Since 1974 he lived in Damascus.
 In 1980, he returned to Yemen by invitation of Pres.
 Ali Abdullah Saleh, but chose to go back to Syria.